CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/bill-of-materials/yield-analysis.md

 # Yield Analysis

-Yield Analysis is a crucial aspect of production monitoring in ProcessForce, helping manufacturers assess efficiency by comparing planned and actual production outcomes.
+Yield Analysis is a crucial aspect of production monitoring in CompuTec ProcessForce, helping manufacturers assess efficiency by comparing planned and actual production outcomes.
 The analysis can be simple, such as a basic Planned vs. Actual quantity comparison, or detailed, evaluating specific material usage across Parent Items, CoProducts, ByProducts, and Scrap.

 ---